Portugal’s Atlantic Coast Cycling Trip

 Meals: Breakfast

-Day 7: Aveiro circular (via Costa Nova)
+Day 7: Aveiro loop via Costa Nova

-Distance: 55 km (34.3 miles)
+Distance: 46.6 km (28.9 miles)

-Elevation (gain/loss): +245m / -245m
+Elevation (gain/loss): +215m / -214m

 Head back to the coast for the first part of today’s route, passing some salt pans as you leave Aveiro.
 You’ll pass Barra Fort and lighthouse and see the picturesque striped houses in Costa Nova.

-There are plenty of wading birds in the Aveiro Lagoon, between here and the town of Vagos, which you will skirt on the way to the Vista Alegre Museum.
+There are plenty of wading birds in the Aveiro Lagoon, between here and the town of Ílhavo, which you will skirt on the way to the Vista Alegre Museum.
 This fascinating museum is housed in the original porcelain factory and explains the history of porcelain in Portugal as well as the story of Vista Alegre and the village that it developed to support the factory workers.

 From here, make your way back into the city of Aveiro for your last night.
 If you’re curious about salt production, you can find out more at the Troncalhada Marine EcoMuseum.